MicrosoftDocs/edge-developer/microsoft-edge/devtools-guide-chromium/issues/index.md

 The **Issues** tool presents additional documentation and recommended fixes to apply to each issue.
 To expand an issue to get this additional information, select an issue, as follows.

-1. Open the [demo page](https://microsoftedge.github.io/DevToolsSamples/a11y-testing/page-with-errors.html) in a new window or tab, and then open DevTools.
+1. Open the [accessibility-testing demo page](https://microsoftedge.github.io/DevToolsSamples/a11y-testing/page-with-errors.html) in a new window or tab, and then open DevTools.

 1. Open the **Issues** tool by selecting the **Issues counter** (![Issues counter.](../media/issues-counter-icon.msft.png)).